hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 systems are mounted from there.
 The path names will be similar with trivial modifications based on your home institution and VSC account number.

-The table below lists the path to different storages that KULeuven users can by default access.
+The table below lists the path to different storages that KU Leuven users can by default access.
-Note that all KULeuven VSC accounts start with the digit ``3``.
+Note that all KU Leuven VSC accounts start with the digit ``3``.
 Also the dots ``.`` are wildcards that match single digits.

 +--------------------------+------------------------------+